Jazz Alive! A Night at the Half Note

 Jazz Alive!
 A Night at the Half Note is a live album by saxophonists Zoot Sims, Al Cohn and Phil Woods recorded at the Half Note Club in 1959 and originally released on the United Artists label.

 Reception

-The AllMusic review by Ken Dryden states "Bop and cool fans will want to make any effort to hear this excellent release".
+Ken Dryden of AllMusic wrote in his review: "Bop and cool fans will want to make any effort to hear this excellent release".